-One of my favorite recipes from Weelicious Lunches are the Homemade Pumpkin Pie Pop-Tarts.
-I've always wanted me make my own pop-tarts but never knew how.
+One of my favorite recipes from Weelicious Lunches is the Homemade Pumpkin Pie Pop-Tarts.
+I’ve always wanted me to make my own pop-tarts but never knew how.
 These are so fun to make with kids and the recipe was just featured on The Chew!

 - 1/2 cup pumpkin puree

 - 1/4 tsp pumpkin pie spice

 - In a bowl, combine the pumpkin puree, brown sugar, and pumpkin pie spice.